oit-ipbl/image_processing/basics/basics_02.md

 - `Esc` key is coded at 27.

 ### Practice
+- You should be copy and paste `video_viewer1.py` with the upper right button to the VS code, and save it as the `video_viewer1.py` in the `code` folder.
 - If there is a camera on your device, including the built-in, the number of your camera device is 0.
 - You can check which device number that the camera is connected is with running the following program (`camera_detect.py`).
     ```python